fed135/ha-store/README.md

 ---

-**HA-store** is a generic wrapper for your data queries, it features:
+**HA-store** is a wrapper for your data queries, it features:

 - Smart TLRU cache for 'hot' information
+- Supports mutliple caching levels
 - Request coalescing and batching (solves the [Thundering Herd problem](https://en.wikipedia.org/wiki/Thundering_herd_problem))
 - Insightful stats and [events](#Monitoring-and-events)
 - Lightweight, configurable, battle-tested